linear-b/gitstream/docs/gitlab-installation.md

 # GitLab installation

+!!! warning

+    Please note that the GitLab support feature is still in beta, which means that the feature set is incomplete and subject to changes.
+There may be some bugs or unexpected behavior that we haven't caught yet.
+Please bear with us as we continue to add missing functionality and refine it.

+!!! warning

+    GitLab runner v15 or higher are supported

+!!! warning

+    The follwoing actions are supported: `add-comment`, `add-label`, `add-labels`, `add-reviewers`, `approve`, `close`, and `merge`.

 **Step 1 of 4:** Create a new `cm` project (repository) in your GitLab group.

 !!! tip

     Automation rules by gitStream are executed on behalf of the user account used to install it.
 We recommend to continue with a new dedicated account (e.g. `gitstream-cm`) in GitLab and install gitStream app with it.
 The service acocunt has to have `Maintainer`  role.

-!!! warning

-    GitLab runner v15 or higher are supported

 **Step 2 of 4:** Create a `./.gitlab-ci.yml` CI/CD file in the `cm` repository default branch (usually `master` or `main`) with the following contents: